jjdmol/LOFAR/CEP/PyBDSM/doc/source/write_catalog.rst

                                    patches. 'single' => all Gaussians in one patch.
                                    'gaussian' => each Gaussian gets its own patch.
-                                   'source' => all Gaussians belonging to a single source are grouped into one patch. 'mask' => use mask file specified by bbs_patches_mask
+                                   'source' => all Gaussians belonging to a single source are grouped into one patch
-    :term:`bbs_patches_mask` ......
-None : Name of the mask file (of same size as input image) that defines the patches if bbs_patches = 'mask' :term:`catalog_type` .......... 'srl': Type of catalog to write:  'gaul' - Gaussian list, 'srl' - source list (formed by grouping Gaussians), 'shap' - shapelet list (FITS
+    :term:`catalog_type` ......... 'gaul': Type of catalog to write:  'gaul' - Gaussian list, 'srl' - source list (formed by grouping Gaussians), 'shap' - shapelet list (not yet supported)
-                                   format only)
     :term:`clobber` ..............
 False : Overwrite existing file?
-    :term:`correct_proj` ..........
-True : Correct source parameters for image projection (BBS format only)?
-    :term:`format` ............... 'fits': Format of output Gaussian list: 'bbs', 'ds9', 'fits', 'star', 'kvis', 'ascii', 'csv', 'casabox', or 'sagecal'
+    :term:`format` ................ 'bbs': Format of output Gaussian list: 'bbs', 'ds9', 'fits', 'star', 'kvis', or 'ascii'
     :term:`incl_chan` ............
 False : Include fluxes from each channel (if any)?
     :term:`incl_empty` ...........
 False : Include islands without any valid Gaussians (source list only)?